 Vacationing in France is a big deal.
 French people have a lot of holidays, and they fully intend to use them.
-The minimum annual vacation is legally set at 5 weeks, but most people have anywhere from 7-10 weeks, counting extra days that they receive in exchange for working more than “35 hours a week“.
+If you are moving to France, you may be interested to know that the minimum annual vacation is legally set at 5 weeks.

 So with that many holidays, you can bet that the annual summer vacation is going to be at least 3-4 weeks.
 And the big question that comes with that is, are you a juillettiste or an aoûtien?
 As in “are you going to take your holidays in July or August“?